OWASP/owasp-mastg/Document/Testcases/0x00b_OMTG-DATAST_iOS.md

 ### Black-box Testing

-Proceeed to a page on the application that has input fields which prompt the user for sensitive information such as username, password, credit card number, etc.
+Proceeed to a view in the application that has input fields which prompt the user for sensitive information such as username, password, credit card number, etc.

 Enter some values and double tap on the input field.